mverleg/gongzuo/flex_size_int/storage_format.rst

 * All bytes up to and including the first one that starts with ``1`` are concatenated except their first used bit.
 * Like standard integers, the first data bit indicates positive (``0``) or negative (``1``).
 * The data bits after the sign are ordered from most to least significant, representing the absolute value (this is unlike the typical two-complements storage method, which is less logical in this case because the range is flexible).
-* The first byte may be shifted by up to 7 bits.
-This leaves between 2 and 8 bits for storage or between 0 and 6 for the number, on the least significant side.
+* Up to 7 bits of the first byte may be used for other data.
+The least significant bits are used (for performance and simplicity of implementation reasons) for the other data and the most significant for the the flexible integer.
+    E.g. if the prior data is 11 bits ``XXXX XXXX XXX``, there could be 13 for the flexible int (``YYYY YYYY YYYY Y``), which are combined as ``XXXX XXXX | YYYY Y XXX | YYYY YYYY``.
 * Storage is big-endian.
 * Byte ``11000000`` is the only invalid value (since ``-0`` is the same as ``+0``).